-- How is Wisconsin currently working to apply wetlands as solutions to flooding and other water problems? (coming in November)
+- How is Wisconsin currently working to apply wetlands as solutions to flooding and other water problems?

-We’ll also be reporting on work we and our partners are doing that advances watershed-based hydrologic restoration in policy, outreach, and on-the-ground projects.
+Check out other posts in this blog in which we report on work we and our partners are doing that advances watershed-based hydrologic restoration in policy, outreach, and on-the-ground projects.
 We welcome your feedback and ideas for other ways you think hydrologic restoration can be advanced across our landscapes.

 Photo by Driftless Dream Studio.